TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-dataencryption.md

 # Data encryption with customer-managed key (CMK) in Azure Database for PostgreSQL - Single server

-Azure PostgreSQL leverages Azure Storage encryption to **encrypt data at-rest** by default using Microsoft-managed keys.
-It is on from the moment your server is created and can't be disabled.
+Azure PostgreSQL leverages Azure Storage encryption to encrypt data at-rest using Microsoft-managed keys.
+This default setting is enabled from the moment your server is created and can't be disabled.

-Data **encryption with customer-managed keys** for Azure Database for PostgreSQL enables you to bring your own key (BYOK), also known as a Customer Managed Key (CMK), for data protection at rest.
+Data encryption with customer-managed keys for Azure Database for PostgreSQL enables you to bring your own key (BYOK)---also known as a Customer Managed Key (CMK)---for data protection at rest.
 It also allows organizations to implement separation of duties in the management of keys and data.
 With customer-managed encryption, you are responsible for, and in a full control of, a key's lifecycle, key usage permissions, and auditing of operations on keys.
 Learn more about [Data encryption with CMK](https://docs.microsoft.com/azure/postgresql/concepts-data-encryption-postgresql).

 You can use infrastructure double-encryption for a second layer of encryption using service-managed keys.